nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-01-corporate_networking_strategies.md

 layout: post
 date: 2023-08-01
 author: jack_nicholaisen
 summary: "Are you an entrepreneur or business owner looking to grow your business?
-Have you ever heard the phrase, "It's not what you know, it's who you know?"
-Networking is an essential part of growing your business, and building a strong professional network can help you gain new insights, access valuable resources, and create opportunities for business growth.
-In this article, you will find insights into effective networking strategies for business growth."
+Ever heard the phrase, "It's not what you know, it's who you know"?
+Networking is an essential part of growing your business, and building a strong professional network can help you gain new insights, access valuable resources, and create opportunities for business growth."
 image: /images/posts-headers/corporate-networking.png
 permalink: /corporations/networking-strategies/
 ---